15 Superfoods That Can Make You Fat

-Apples: They’re crunchy, they’re tart, they’re said to keep the doctor away, and they’re also the second most pesticide-laden piece of produce on that aforementioned 2016 Dirty Dozen list.
+Apples: They’re crunchy, they’re tart, they’re said to keep the doctor away, and they’re also the fourth most pesticide-laden piece of produce on that aforementioned 2018 Dirty Dozen list.
 So despite the fact that their skin is filled with belly-flattening fiber and ursolic acid, a compound believed to increase calorie-incinerating brown fat, this delicious fruit may be doing your body more harm than good if you tend to buy the conventional varieties and eat them regularly.
 Even if you don’t put on weight right away, over the years as the chemicals compound in your system, they could wreak havoc on your metabolism and waistline.

 BECAUSE MANUFACTURERS RUIN THEM…

 Known as a powerful anti-inflammatory and source of protective antioxidants and heart-healthy omega-3s, the acai berry is a powerful superfood.
 However, most Americans aren’t just popping the raw fruit into their mouths.
-They’re consuming it in bottled smoothies, sorbets, and snack food form, which almost always means they’re also getting a dose of excess calories and sugar that their bodies don’t need.
+They’re consuming it in sugar-loaded smoothie bowls, bottled smoothies, sorbets, and snack food form, which almost always means they’re also getting a dose of excess calories and sugar that their bodies don’t need.